-Course #: 08838 Credits: 1

-PEIMS #: 13016600 Grades: 10-12

-Students will investigate the field of accounting, is impacted by industry standards as well as ecc financial, technological, social, legal, and ethic Students will reflect on this knowledge as they e process or recording, classifying, summarizing, a communicating accounting information.
-Studen and interpret financial information for use in ma decision making.
-This course cannot be entered Prerequisites: None; Principles of Business, Mark Finance recommended onomic, al factors. ngage in the unalyzing, and nts will formulate nagement d at mid-term.
+Students will investigate the field of accounting, including how it is impacted by industry standards as well as economic, financial, technological, social, legal, and ethical factors.
+Students will reflect on this knowledge as they engage in the process or recording, classifying, summarizing, analyzing, and communicating accounting information.
+Students will formulate and interpret financial information for use in management decision making.
+This course cannot be entered at mid-term.

-Thance recommended
+Prerequisites: None; Principles of Business, Marketing, and Finance recommended